saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

-This repository contains codes for the paper entitled <a href="https://arxiv.org/abs/1911.09045" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a>.
+This repository contains codes for the paper entitled <a href="https://arxiv.org/abs/1911.09045" target="_blank">"A CNN-RNN Framework for Crop Yield Prediction"</a> published in <a href="https://www.frontiersin.org/articles/10.3389/fpls.2019.01750/abstract" target="_blank"> Frontiers in Plant Science Journal</a> .
 The paper was authored by Saeed Khaki, Lizhi Wang, and Sotirios Archontoulis.
 In this paper, we proposed a framework for crop yield prediction.